earlvanze/Paragon-MLS-API-Interface/README.md

 but it should work in any other Python environment as long as the necessary Python modules are installed.
 If Python complains that one of the modules is missing, just install that module and let me know that this documentation is missing a package.

-I did not test this in a fresh Python environment or virtualenv isolated from any existing modules.

 The <a href="https://pypi.python.org/pypi/pip">pip</a> package management tool.